ErikMeinders/Friday13/README.md

 # The question

-In my (Dutch) newspaper on some Friday 13th I read an article on the likelyhood of a 13th of a month to be Friday.
+In my (Dutch) newspaper on some Friday 13th, I read an article on the likelyhood of a 13th of a month to be Friday.
 It stated Friday was actually the most likely day for any 13th of the month - which puzzled me.
+I would think that in the grand scheme of things, all days are equal ...
 It triggered me to write a quick python program to verify this statement.

 # dagen